dprince/torpedo/README.md

 1. Install the Gem.
 2. Create the torpedo.conf file in your HOME directory.
-3. Source novarc for your OpenStack Compute account.
+3. Source the rc file for your OpenStack account (keystone credentials, etc).

 ```bash
 	gem install torpedo